xaviermaldonadony/edgeLedgerWebsite/README.md

 # edgeLedgerWebsite

-This is a simple website based of a traversymedia tutorial only used for learning.
+This is a simple website based of a traversymedia udemy tutorial "Modern HTML & CSS From The Beginning (Including Sass)" only used for revieweing html and Css.
-This project, is a webiste using flexbox, google maps, very little js and jquery.
+This project, is a webiste focused on using flexbox as well as making it responsive.
+It also includes google maps, very little js and jquery.
-It also focuses on making it responsive